A Perfect Pair: Heart Health and Physical Activity

 - Take the long way to the cafeteria or meeting

-- Have a pair of tennis shoes in your car so you are ready when the time comes
+- Have a pair of tennis shoes in your car so you are ready for a walk when the mood strikes

 - Choose a buddy to do these activities with